 BFO 2.0 distinguishes two major familiars of s-dependent continuants, namely qualities and realizable dependent continuants.
 (Again, no claims are made as to the exhaustiveness of this classification.)
 Solubility, in order to be realized or manifested, requires a dissolving process which has some solid piece of salt or sugar as participant.
 Their crystalline quality, in contrast, does not stand in need of any realization process of this sort.

-Elucidation: a quality is a specifically dependent continuant that, in contrast to roles and dispositions, does not require any further process in order to be realized.
-[055-001]
+a(quality)[Elucidation: a quality is a specifically dependent continuant that, in contrast to roles and dispositions, does not require any further process in order to be realized.
+[055-001]]

-Examples: the color of a tomato, the ambient temperature of this portion of air, the length of the circumference of your waist, the shape of your nose, the mass of this piece of gold.
+a(quality)[Examples: the color of a tomato, the ambient temperature of this portion of air, the length of the circumference of your waist, the shape of your nose, the mass of this piece of gold. ]

 Note that in the above list of examples we encounter a further type of dependence, turning on the fact that, for example, the color of a tomato depends in some sense on processes involving photons.
 This type of dependence is not part of the BFO 2.0 specification, but will be treated in the future.